Knowledge of the Present

 The practice of history is currently being assailed by some who believe that the objects of historical knowledge can't be reached; that historical knowledge is impossible, that knowledge of anything outside one's own head is impossible.
 We can call this the IKA (Impossibility of Knowing Anything) position.

-One very prominent spokesman for the IKA position is Stanley Fish, famed Duke literary theorist, and until recently Dean at UI/Chicago.
-SF has never been shy about his Duke literary theories, nor, on the other hand, has he attempted to hush up his UI/Chicago Deanship (au contraire, he has written a regular column about it for the Chronicle of Higher Education).
+One very prominent spokesman for the IKA position is Stanley Fish, famed Duke University literary theorist, and until recently Dean at UI/Chicago.
+SF has never been shy about his Duke literary theories, nor, on the other hand, has he attempted to hush up his UI/Chicago Deanship.
+Quite the contrary; he has written a regular column about it for the Chronicle of Higher Education.
 The question of sincerity doesn't interest me, but the question of applicability does interest me.
-I thus ask: Do the people who hold IKA views act, in practical life, as though they believed them?
+I thus ask: Do the people such as Stanley, who hold IKA views, act in practical life as though they believed them?
 Or do they jettison them for something else that works better?
 And if so, what is that something else?

-My short answer, given earlier, is The Latter.
+My short answer is The Latter.
 IKA theorists act in practical life like anybody else, namely, on the assumption that facts, and intentions, and interactions, are in principle ascertainable, and that the results of the ascertainment are in principle actionable.

 1. The Question of Fact